 Scooter was adopted, then returned a little while ago.
-He is currently in foster care and recently underwent surgery to straighten his leg (it was turning out badly and now it has been corrected).
-He is recovering well and will soon be ready for adoption.
+He recently underwent surgery to straighten his leg (it was turning out badly and now it has been corrected).
+He recovered nicely and is his forever home.

 Scooter when we first rescued him~